Franki-Shop/redirects/README.md

 # redirect-page-js

-Redirect from a page to another using JavaScript with a countdown timer
+Redirect from a bootstrap webpage to another website using JavaScript with a countdown timer